laradock/laradock/DOCUMENTATION/content/guides/index.md

     }
     ```

-- If you frequently switch configurations for LaraDock, you may find that adding the following and added to your `.bashrc` or equivalent useful:
+- If you frequently switch configurations for Laradock, you may find that adding the following and added to your `.bashrc` or equivalent useful:
 ```
 # remove laravel* containers
 # remove laravel_* images